-- (A) Principal Uses.
-Principal uses are permitted as of right in a Neighborhood Commercial District, when so indicated in Sections 710.1 through 729.95 of this Code for each district class. - (B) Conditional Uses.
-Conditional uses are permitted in a Neighborhood conditional in a given district is indicated in Sections 710.10 through 729.95.
+(A) Principal Uses.
+Principal uses are permitted as of right in a Neighborhood Commercial District, when so indicated in Sections 710.1 through 729.95 of this Code for each district class.

+(B) Conditional Uses.
+Conditional uses are permitted in a Neighborhood Commercial District when authorized by the Planning Commission; whether a use is conditional in a given district is indicated in Sections 710.10 through 729.95.
 Conditional uses are subject to the provisions set forth in Sections 178, 179, 303, and 316 through 316.8 of this Code.